Esporte Clube XV de Novembro (Piracicaba)

 Esporte Clube XV de Novembro, commonly referred to as XV de Piracicaba, is a professional association football club based in Piracicaba, São Paulo, Brazil.
 The club competes in the Série D, the fourth tier of the Brazilian football league system, as well as in the Campeonato Paulista Série A2, the second tier of the São Paulo state football league.

+A traditional São Paulo club, founded in 1913, XV de Piracicaba was runner-up in the 1976 São Paulo State Football Championship.
+Furthermore, it has five titles in the Campeonato Paulista Série A2 (1947, 1948, 1967, 1983 and 2011), one title in the Copa Brasil Central (1969), one title in the Campeonato Brasileiro Série C (1995) and three titles in the Copa Paulista (2016, 2022 and 2025).

-The club was founded in 1913 and its most famous President was Romeu Italo Ripoli.
+The club was founded in 1913, and its most famous president was Romeu Italo Ripoli.
 His affectionate nickname is "Nhô Quim".

 History

 During the 1910s, there were two important amateur football clubs in Piracicaba, Vergueirense, owned by Pousa family, and 12 de Outubro, owned by Guerrini family.
 In October 1913, the clubs' owners decided to merge both clubs.
 Captain Carlos Wingeter, of the Brazilian National Guard and who was also a dental surgeon, was appointed as the new club's first president.
 He accepted the task only if the club was named XV de Novembro (November 15), after the Brazilian Proclamation of Republic day.

 On November 15, 1913, the club was founded as Esporte Clube XV de Novembro.

 In 1943, XV de Piracicaba won its first title, which was the Campeonato Paulista Second Level, finishing one point ahead of Taubaté.

 In 1964, Romeu Italo Ripoli took the XV on a tour through Europe and Asia.
 At that time, Brazil was already two-time world champion and only Santos and Botafogo made this type of trip.
 The team played in Sweden, Poland, Germany (Western and Eastern division of the season), Denmark and, at the height of Cold War, in the then Soviet Republics of Russia, Moldova, Ukraine, Kazakhstan and Uzbekistan.

 In 1976, at the second term of Ripoli's presidency, the club finished second in the Campeonato Paulista Série A1, second only to Palmeiras.

 In 1977, the club disputed the Campeonato Brasileiro First Division for the first time, finishing in the 22nd position, ahead of clubs like Internacional, Fluminense and Atlético Paranaense.

 In 1979, XV de Piracicaba disputed the Campeonato Brasileiro First Division for the second time, finishing in the 13th position, ahead of clubs such as Fluminense and Botafogo.

 In 1995, the club won its first national title, which was the Campeonato Brasileiro Série C, beating Volta Redonda of Rio de Janeiro state in the final.

 In 2011, XV de Piracicaba was Série A2 champion after beating Guarani on penalty shoot outs after a draw score of 2–2 on the regular and extra time and gained again access to the São Paulo State First Division (Série A1) after 16 years.